Difficulty: Easy, Asked-in: Google, Amazon, Adobe, Oracle, Qualcomm, SAP Labs

 return binarySearch(X, mid + 1, r, key)

 Binary search can be easy to visualize using recursion.
-The critical question is: Can we implement this using iteration or loop?
+The critical question is: Can we implement this using iteration or a loop?
 Let’s think!
-If we observe closely, only two parameters get updated during every recursive call: the left and right index.
-So we need to find a way to update the left and right index of the current sub-array using a loop.
-Here is an idea:
+If we observe closely, only two parameters get updated during every recursive call: the left and right ends of the search subarray.

 int binarySearch(int X[], int l, int r, int key)